 This recent news should prompt thoughts in the marketing manager’s mind.
 Local SEO strategies will have to be reviewed to accommodate a wide reach.
 Delivery limitations should seldom be an issue in 2013 and online shops need to provide international shipping options in order to tap into overseas markets.
 Adapt your SEO strategy to make sure your business is visible in other countries as well as the UK.

-eCommerce website providers such as ExtraDigital not only offer effect online shop solutions, but multilingual SEO services to make sure you will be able to capitalise on this growth in the coming years.
+Online marketing companies such as ExtraDigital provide effective online digital marketing services including both paid search and SEO services to make sure you will be able to capitalise on this growth in the coming years.